Infinite-Horizon Optimal Control of Jump-Diffusion Models for Pollution-Dependent Disasters: Modelling Framework

 Moreover, we assume $\omega$ is decreasing on $K$ (resp. $P$ and $\zeta$), thereby reflecting a higher vulnerability when capital intensity (resp. level of pollution and magnitude of the disaster) increases.

-As stated previously, this model is motivated by the notion that the level of pollution affects not only the frequency but also the magnitude of risk at play.
-For example, consider the following: let $q$ a be a Poisson random measure determined by its compensator
+As stated previously, this model is motivated by the notion that the level of pollution affects not only the frequency but also the magnitude of the risk involved.
+For example, consider the following: let $q$ be a Poisson random measure determined by its compensator

-where $\lambda : \mathbb{R}_{\geq 0} \to \mathbb{R}_{\geq 0}$ is a measurable function; that is, the kernel $\Lambda$ corresponds to $\lambda(P_t)$ times the density of a Gamma distribution of shape parameter $P_t$ and scale parameter $1$.
+where $\lambda : \mathbb{R}_{\geq 0} \to \mathbb{R}_{\geq 0}$ is a measurable function; that is, the kernel $\Lambda$ corresponds to $\lambda(P_{t-})$ times the density of a Gamma distribution of shape parameter $P_t$ and scale parameter $1$.

 As a result, from \eqref{Eq:q-proper} and \eqref{Eq:Conditional-mark-distribution} we have that the disasters $q$ arrive as a Poisson point process of intensity

 and their magnitude follows a conditional distribution $\mathrm{Gamma}(P_t,1)$,